REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 If you're like most real estate investors, you're probably pursuing this business with one or two primary goals in mind:

-To buy a property and create a dependable source of passive income.
+- To buy a property and create a dependable source of passive income.

 And think about the economics of land… this is a resource with a supply that is always going down (after all, they aren't making any more of it) and a demand that is constantly on the rise.
-Given the value proposition that comes with owning land, I often find myself scratching my head and wondering “Why aren't more investors involved with this??”
+Given the value proposition that comes with owning land, I often find myself scratching my head and wondering, “Why aren't more investors involved with this??”

 He acquired this land at a time when nobody else realized the opportunity.
 At the time of his death, Astor's estimated net worth would have been equivalent to $110.1 billion in 2006 U.S. dollars, making him the fourth richest person in American history.

 Most investors don't pay much attention to this opportunity because they don't have patience.
-People want their money now, they don't want to wait for decades to realize their gains.
+People want their money now; they don't want to wait for decades to realize their gains.

-Shenzen, China 1982
+Shenzhen, China 1982

-Shenzen, China 2010
+Shenzhen, China 2010

 Dubai, United Arab Emirates 1991

-Dubai, United Arab Emirates 2014
+Dubai, United Arab Emirates 2017